–by Ralf Dossmann, GGR Historian

 Both cars were manufactured in January of 1973 – of course I had to dig deeper.
 Were they possibly produced on the same day over 46 years ago?
 Would the seller agree to meet with us (my 911 and me) and be able to tell me more about his car?
 I immediately emailed the anonymized CL contact from the ad but didn’t get a reply in a couple of days.
 My second attempt was more successful and, long story short, the seller turned out to be a classic car dealer in Burlingame who sold the car on behalf of a long-time friend.
 John from West Coast Autosport invited us over the next weekend and the Porsche playdate was on!
 He is a nice guy, knows a thing or two about Porsches and we had a long chat.
 The car was very nice too, fairly original, and John was kind enough to open his lot for a quick photo shoot of both cars.

 My next task was to solve the production date puzzle.
 Like most of you, I own a decent number of Porsche books.
-But all of those even in combination with the Internet would not be able to produce a reliable date.
-According to the Porsche 911 Red Book, 1944 1973.5 coupes were made for the US market in 1973.
+According to the Porsche 911 Red Book, 1944 1973.5 coupes were manufactured for the US market in 1973.
+This was a good baseline, but most of the printed literature I am aware of does not provide the level of detail I was after (even Karl Ludvigsen’s Porsche “bible” included).

 Here is what I received just a couple of days later: